 - Use of low dose Aspirin 1-3 times a month was associated with reduced risk of death related to all causes as well as cancer.

 - Use of low dose Aspirin greater than 3 or more times per week was associated with reduced risk of all-cause mortality, cancer mortality, and mortality related to colorectal/colon cancers and gastrointestinal cancers.

 - Use of low-dose Aspirin 3 or more times a week in individuals with a body mass index (BMI – calculated as weight in kilograms divided by height in meters squared) of 20 to 24.9 was associated with reduced risk of all-cause and cancer mortality.

 - Among obese or overweight individuals with a BMI of 25 to 25.99, use of Aspirin more than 3 times a week also showed a reduced risk of cancer mortality.

 In summary, Aspirin is prescribed to older individuals who have a risk for cardiovascular disease.
-The data from this analysis and many others shows that use of low-dose Aspirin/Salicylic acid could also be used as a cancer preventative strategy for older individuals who do not have a risk for cardiovascular or hypertension.
-The study also showed that use of low-dose Aspirin/Salicylic acid in individuals with gastric and colorectal cancers is beneficial in lowering the risk of mortality with cancer.
+The data from this analysis and many others shows that use of low-dose Aspirin/Salicylic acid supplement could also be used as a strategy for cancer prevention for older individuals who do not have a risk for cardiovascular or hypertension.
+The study also showed that use of low-dose Aspirin/Salicylic acid supplement in individuals with gastric and colorectal/colon cancers is beneficial in lowering the risk of mortality with cancer.